CSC510/BadSmells/README.md

       large_issues post by single user : person0, issues: 45, percentage:66.1%

 ####8.
 Small number of issues posted by a single user
+When the number of issues opened by one user is extremely low, we may say that he or she might be a passenger who did not contribute much to the project.

+####Result
 Using the above data collected, we also detected extra small number of issues by single user[issuesPersondector](/detector/issuesPersonDetector.py)

       issues_person <= mean - delta*standard_deviation    delta = 1